teimurjan/teimurjan.github.io.development/src/posts/react-applications-optimization.md

 }
 ```

-At first sight, all is well, but here is a mistake.
 When you use `() => this.props.onTodoClick(todo.id)` in such a way, a new function will be created at every call of render.
-As you know JS functions are objects than as we've seen earlier new object means a new location(address) in the memory.
-That's why our PureComponent will always find differences with the new node.
-To solve this issue, you may pass `onTodoClick` as a prop and call it inside the Todo component.
+As you know JS functions are objects.
+We've seen earlier a new object means a new pointer in the memory.
+That's why our `React.PureComponent` will always detect differences.
+As a possible solution `onTodoClick` can be passed as a prop and called inside the `Todo` component.

 ```js
 class Todo extends React.Component {